 Having a daily reading routine is an important characteristic of a good reader.
 By being always involved in this activity, they can maintain a good rhythm and they will gain a better understanding of the benefits of reading.

-Understands the material but also the hidden meanings of the written material
+2. Understands the hidden meanings of the written material

 Reading in itself is very important, but comprehension plays a huge role in the benefits of the experience.
 A good reader is someone who not only reads more quantity- or time-wise than the average person, it is also someone who can better understand the written text.